discodery/discoin-nodejs-pool/README.md

 #### 2) Configuration

-Copy the `config_examples/COIN.json` file of your choice to `config.json` then overview each options and change any to match your preferred setup.
+Edit the `config.json` file then overview each options and change any to match your preferred setup.
+Do not forget to change the `[changeme]` values.

 Explanation for each field:
 ```javascript